jscpeterson/help-desk/README.md

 This is a Django based web application that will allow users on an LDAP service to view and submit help desk tickets to support staff.
 Support staff may assign or resolve these tasks and an email will notify the user of their resolution.

 ### Installation
 This application requires Python 3.7.
-For the time being, this application can be run in its Alpha state with Django's runserver command.
-The following instructins can be used for deployment.
+The following instructions can be used to run a development server.
+For production, it is advised to follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).

  * Create your virtual environment using Python 3.7.
  `python3 -m venv env`